open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-container-log-parser/index.md

 follow the CRI logging format) but with a small difference in the timestamp format.

-Consequently, in order to properly handle these 3 different formats we need 3 different routes of [stanza](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/stanza) operators as we can see in the
+To properly handle these 3 different formats you need 3 different routes of [stanza](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/stanza) operators as we can see in the
 [container parser operator issue](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/31959).

-In addition, the CRI format can provide partial logs which we would like to combine them into one at first place:
+In addition, the CRI format can provide partial logs which you would like to combine them into one at first place:

 ```text